Turkish Molasses & Turkish Tahini

 It is very effective against shortness of breath (goat’s horn molasses is recommended for patients with allergic shortness of breath).
 It helps in lowering cholesterol and balancing blood pressure.
-It is beneficial for the heart, prevents heart palpitations.
+It is beneficial for the heart and prevents heart palpitations.
 It increases sexual power and sperm count.
 It strengthens and renews the body.
-It also has an ethics to strengthen teeth and bones.
+It also has ethics to strengthen teeth and bones.
 It stimulates the intestines.
 It is a very useful food source for children and pregnant women who need to be fed well.
-Thanks to its high content of minerals (potassium, calcium, phosphorus, magnesium, iron, copper, zinc, etc.) and vitamins, it has very beneficial effects on blood pressure, liver and lungs and many other tissues.
-It has a high content of calcium, sodium and potassium.
+Thanks to its high content of minerals (potassium, calcium, phosphorus, magnesium, iron, copper, zinc, etc.) and vitamins, it has very beneficial effects on blood pressure, the liver and lungs, and many other tissues.
+It has a high content of calcium, sodium, and potassium.
 In this way, it cleans the toxic substances in the blood.
-With its high crude fiber effect, it is effective against intestinal disorders and on the digestive system.
-It cleans intestinal parasites such as worms, tapeworms and worms.
-It contains A, B, B2, B3, D etc. It is a natural source of power and nutrients due to vitamins.
+With its high crude fiber effect, it is effective against intestinal disorders and the digestive system.
+It cleans intestinal parasites such as worms and tapeworms.
+It contains A, B, B2, B3, D, etc. It is a natural source of power and nutrients due to vitamins.

 Andiz (juniper) Molasses

 It is an excellent source of healing for people suffering from weakness and weakness.
-Organic remedy for osteoporosis, cough, loss of appetite.
+Organic remedy for osteoporosis, cough, and loss of appetite.
 It is one of the fastest and most natural energy doping because it mixes with blood in 30-40 minutes.
 It is a nutrient that increases the body’s resistance and provides solutions to many health problems from anemia to muscle fatigue.
 It lowers high blood pressure.
-It increases body performance, strengthens and nourishment.
+It increases body performance, strengthens, and nourishes.
 It facilitates digestion and is good for stomach and intestinal ailments.
 It works the liver and kidneys.
-It offers healing against skin diseases.
+It offers to heal against skin diseases.
 With its high content of Thiamine, it calms the nerves and prevents depression.
-1 spoonful of molasses contains the daily iron, calcium, potassium and magnesium need of a person.
+1 spoonful of molasses contains the daily iron, calcium, potassium, and magnesium needed by a person.

 Consumption of Molasses